HannaKoo/PeDoCo/PeDoCo_notes_regex.md

 In Adobe Reader:
 DOC.
 16:
 Upsalensis is not found, its hyphen is found.
-Ak.
+Doc.
 17 None of these hyphens can be found in the Reader search.
 - natalium is found and colours both lines from start to finish.
 - ecclesiasticum is not found.
 - auctoritate also colours two lines.